tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 $$y = \text{softmax}(Wx + b)$$

-Now let's turn that into something that Tensorflow can use.
+Now let's turn that into something that TensorFlow can use.

 ## Implementing the Regression